cjerzak/lpme-software/README.md

 print(results)
 ```

+`lpme` ships with a small example dataset, `KnowledgeVoteDuty`, drawn from the 2024 American National Election Study.
+Load it with `data(KnowledgeVoteDuty)` to try the package on real survey responses.

 # Contributing
 Contributions to lpme are welcome!
 Feel free to submit a [pull request](https://github.com/cjerzak/lpme-software/pulls) or open an [issue](https://github.com/cjerzak/lpme-software/issues).